BrunoKM/deep-pilco-torch/README.md

 The Deep Ensembles variant's hyperparameters have not been optimised, hence the comparatively poor performce.

-The results obtained do not appear to quite match those obtained by original authors neither in [1] or [2].
+Even after an extensive hyperparameter search of the parameters not mentioned in the paper, the results obtained do not appear to quite match those obtained by original authors neither in [1] or [2].

 # Run
 #### Install dependencies